 Summer Teaching Scholars are compensated at the Summer Term instruction rate (for the Summer 2014 term, $4,650).
 If a course is cancelled due to low enrollment, Teaching Scholars will be paid $2,000 for their work developing the course.

-For the semester in which they teach, GSAS doctoral students in Arts & Sciences programs who have been appointed as Teaching Scholars are compensated at the same rate as Teaching Fellows (for the 2014-15 academic year, $12,668).
+For the year in which they teach, GSAS doctoral students in Arts & Sciences programs who have been appointed as Teaching Scholars are compensated at the same rate as Teaching Fellows (for the 2014-15 academic year, $12,668).
 In the summer preceding their appointment, Teaching Scholars receive an additional $1,000 for course development.

 Friday, September 26, 2014 – Deadline to submit your proposal for Summer 2015 courses to your DGS

 Friday, October 10, 2014 – Deadline for DGSs to submit nominations to the Teaching Scholars Review Committee

 Friday, February 20, 2015 – Deadline to submit your proposal for 2015-16 academic year courses to your DGS

 - A proposed course summary, which includes the following: